 What's on this page?

 There are almost 150 government agencies required to implement this policy.
 See the list of mandated government agencies (buyers) on the MBIE website.

 Te Puni Kōkiri and the Ministry of Business, Innovation and Employment are supporting government agencies to implement the government progressive procurement policy, introduced in 2020.

 The Government has set an 8% target of all annual government contracts to be awarded to Māori businesses.
 The initial 5% target was increased after it was exceeded in the first full year of reporting, hitting 6%.

 Agency data reporting

-Download a summary of the overall provisional results for the progressive procurement reporting period from 1 July 2021 to 30 December 2021.
+Download a summary of the overall results for the progressive procurement reporting period from 1 July 2021 to 30 December 2021.

 There are some fundamental changes all buyers (mandated government agencies) can make to get ready for progressive procurement: